-The largest statue in Hyde Park is the Achilles Statue , installed here in 1822 to honor the Duke of Wellington.
+Just north of Apsley Gate is the Achilles Statue , which was installed in 1822 to honor the Duke of Wellington.
 The bronze statue was cast from cannons that were captured from the French at Vittoria, Salamanca, Waterloo and Toulouse.
-The statue was created by Richard Westmacott, who based its design on the statues of Castor and Pollux at the Piazza del Quirinale in Rome.
-The statue was nude but true to their reputation, the prudish Londoners were shocked and Westmacott was force to add a fig leaf, hence the quite ridiculous appearance of the statue.
+The statue was created by Richard Westmacott, who based its design on the statues of Castor and Pollux on Piazza del Quirinale in Rome.
+The statue was originally nude but true to their reputation, the prudish Londoners were shocked and Westmacott was forced to add a fig leaf, hence the rather ridiculous appearance of the statue.

 The Rose Garden

 Here you find plenty of flowers, a long winding pergola and two fine fountains.
-The oldest of the two is the Artemis Fountain, which shows the Greek goddess of the Hunt Artemis (who is better known by her Roman name Diana).
+The oldest of the two is the Artemis Fountain, also known as the Huntress fountain , which shows the Greek goddess of the Hunt Artemis (who is better known by her Roman name Diana).
 The fountain was created in 1822 by Richard Westmacott, the sculptor of the nearby Achilles Statue.